Official State Insect of Georgia

 Young worker bees are called house bees - they construct the hive and maintain the comb, care for the eggs and larvae, tend the queen and drones, regulate temperature, and defend the hive.
 Older workers are field bees - they gather nectar and forage for pollen, water and plant resins used in hive construction.
 Worker bees have an extra stomach and special pollen baskets on their hind legs to transport the booty.
 Empirical evidence suggests that the honeybee "dances" to communicate the location of a nectar discovery to other honeybees.
 Worker bees only live about 6 weeks in summer months, but honeybees born in fall survive until the following spring.

 The first bees appear in the fossil record dating 40 million years ago and the honeybee has remained physically and socially unchanged for 30 million years.
 Probably originating in tropical Africa, they were brought to the New World with the first Spanish and English colonists, quickly escaping to the wild and eventually populating the entire western hemisphere.
-American Indians called the honeybee "white man's flies."
+Native Americans called honeybees "white man's flies."